 In the case of severe non-insertional Achilles Tendinitis, calcification can occur in the middle portion of the tendon as well.
 An MRI is not necessary for diagnosing the condition but it assists in showing the severity of the damage to the tendon and hence helps in planning for surgery.

 Treatment aims to relieve pain and reduce swelling.
 The possible course of action of the treatment will be conditional as per the severity of the condition and whether the patient is a professional athlete or not.
 The doctor will in all likelihood recommend a combination of strategies.

-The prompt treatment of any soft tissue injury is composed of the RICE protocol which stands for – Rest, Ice, Compression and Elevation.
+The prompt treatment of any soft tissue injury is composed of the RICE protocol which stands for – Rest, Ice, Compression, and Elevation.
 This method should be followed for 48–72 hours.
-The main aim is to reduce the damage within the joint.
+The main aim is to reduce the damage to the joint.

 Another method is the No HARM protocol which is – No Heat, No Alcohol, No Running (or activity) and No Massage.
 This protocol will have similar effects of reducing the swelling in the injured area.